 How To Make Sausage Alfredo

-• Salt the pasta water: Salting the water is the only chance you have to season the actual pasta, so make sure the penne pasta is well salted as it cooks (otherwise this entire Sausage Alfredo Pasta will taste under-seasoned).
+1. Salt the pasta water: Salting the water is your only chance to season the pasta, so make sure the penne pasta is well salted while it cooks.
+Otherwise, the entire Sausage Alfredo Pasta will taste under-seasoned.

-• Toss together sauce: Don’t wipe out the pan!
-We’ll prepare the sauce in the same pan building on the flavor left from sautéing the sausage.
-We add some Cajun seasoning to make a Cajun Sausage Alfredo–you’ll be amazed how much flavor this adds!
+3. Toss together sauce: Don’t clean the pan!
+We’ll make the sauce in the same pan, using the flavor left from the sausage.
+Add some Cajun seasoning to create a Cajun Sausage Alfredo–it adds a lot of flavor!

-• Emulsify!
-Now here’s the secret to the best Italian pasta recipes–emulsifying!
-Tossing the hot pasta with the Alfredo sauce and reserved pasta water is called emulsifying and that’s how you get a wonderfully smooth and flavorful sauce that clings to the pasta instead of falling to the bottom of the pot!
+4. Emulsify: The secret to great Italian pasta is emulsifying!
+Toss the hot pasta with the Alfredo sauce and reserved pasta water.
+This makes a smooth and flavorful sauce that clings to the pasta instead of settling at the bottom of the pot.

 Up-close overhead image of the Sausage Alfredo Pasta ready to be enjoyed